 General aspects and tendencies since 1995 are shown in Figure 3.
 The main disciplinary focus of research has consistently come from ecology with an average representation of 48.79% of studies for the whole study period.
 Among ecological studies, those where coastal urbanization have modified ecological patterns stand out.
-For example Way et al. (2004), tracked movement and activity patterns of coyotes in northeastern North America, demonstrating that these mammals used more urbanized areas than natural ones.
-Other studies have assessed diets and feeding habits of coastal birds to assess the interplay between natural and anthropogenic factors in determining diversity patterns (Washburn et al. 2013).
-Social-ecological studies were the second most common disciplinary focus with 24.47% remaining relatively constant during the studied period (an average 2.2 publications per year between 2005 and 2009, 4.4 between 2010 and 2014, and 3.8 between 2015 and 2019; Fig 3a).
-Social-ecological studies include those which focus on biodiversity and natural environment perceptions and human wellbeing.
-For instance White et al. (2013) assessed peoples emotions in different environments and Burger et al. (2017) assessed human preferences towards the protection and restauration.
-Environmental policy and planning studies have focused on developing guidelines for planning in order to contribute to the sustainability of the urban environment.
-For instance Semadeni-Davies et al. (2008) assessed the potential impact of climate change on water systems as an essential part of hydrological research and Alcoforado et al. (2009) identified climatic needs in a coastal city with Mediterranean climate and discussed some of the problems that arise when applying climatic knowledge to urban planning.
+For instance, movement and activity patterns of coyotes in northeastern North America, demonstrate that these mammals used more urbanized coastal areas than natural habitats (Way et al. 2004), and that diets and feeding habits of coastal birds shown the interplay between natural and anthropogenic factors in determining diversity patterns (Washburn et al. 2013).
+Social-ecological studies, focusing on biodiversity, natural environmental perceptions and human wellbeingwere the second most common disciplinary focus with 24.47%, and remaining relatively constant during the studied period (an average 2.2 publications per year between 2005 and 2009, 4.4 between 2010 and 2014, and 3.8 between 2015 and 2019; Fig 3a).
+The socio-ecological topic approached, for instance, evaluating people emotions in different environments (White et al. 2013) and human preferences towards protection and restauration objectives (Burger et al. 2017).
+Environmental policy and planning studies have focused on developing guidelines to contribute to the sustainability of the urban environment, for instance assessing the potential impact of climate change on water systems as an essential part of hydrological research (Semadeni-Davies et al. (2008) and the identification of climatic needs in a coastal city when applying climatic knowledge to urban planning (Alcoforado et al. 2009).

 Coastal ecology research has mainly considered spatial approaches searching for patterns based on differences in urban morphology.
-These spatial patterns include land cover and land use.
-For instance, Kantamaneni et al. (2019) considered beach width and coastal slope to determine the most critical physical parameters to create coastal vulnerability maps.
-Study approaches have slowly included temporal dimensions (Fig. 3b) Spatio-temporal studies included articles such as Grossmann (2008) who discusses the consequences of current global technological, organisational and economic developments for a port and Clarkson et al. (1996) who described concentrations of benzene and toluene in New Zealand air including seasonality and the effects of wind direction that comes mainly from ocean air masses.
-Temporal studies included Priestley et al. (2018) who assessed inorganic and organic compound and their relation to photolysis and Martin et al. (2007) who studied management approaches for a coastal urban pest (white Ibis) along the east coast of Australia.
-Studies which use experimental approaches through time represent less than 1% of the articles.
-They included articles such as the study of Leclerc & Viard (2018), who studied how swimming predators influenced the early development of fauna associated with floating pontoons in marinas.
+These spatial patterns include land cover and uses.
+For instance, beach width and coastal slope represent critical physical parameters to represent coastal vulnerability maps (Kantamaneni et al. 2019).
+Study approaches have slowly included temporal dimensions (Fig. 3b) regarding various topics, for instance consequences of current global technological, organisational and economic developments in ports (Grossman 2008) and seasonality changes and the effects of wind direction on volatile organic compounds (Clakson et al. 1996).
+Additional temporal studies assessed inorganic and organic compound and their relation to photolysis (Priestley et al. 2018) and management approaches for a coastal urban pest (white Ibis) along the east coast of Australia (Martin et al. (2007).
+Experimental approaches through time represent less than 1% of the articles and, for instance, included studies about swimming predators and their influenced on early development of fauna associated with floating pontoons in marinas (Leclerc & Viard 2018).